 However, I have made my fair share of mistakes before I have learned how to make the perfect cream puffs.

-- liquid dough – I wanted to speed up mixing in the eggs and I have used mixer and it was a huge mistake.
+Liquid dough – I wanted to speed up mixing in the eggs and I have used a mixer and it was a huge mistake.
 The whole dough turned into the liquidy mix that didn’ rise but remained flat.

 Vanilla filling (crema pasticcera)

 Those include fresh eggs, milk, sugar, and vanilla.
 Often we add the lemon peel as well to give it a light citrusy note.